Facilitation

 Recognizing Existing Knowledge

-Facilitation believes in individual’s pre-existing knowledge, skills, capacities and potential.
+Facilitation builds on individual’s pre-existing knowledge, skills, capacities and potential.
 Do you trust in your learner's capacity to act successfully?
-This is described as Resource Orientation.
+This is described as resource orientation.

-But facilitation is more than simply allowing each person to do whatever they want.
-Facilitators still use specific knowledge and guide learners.
-Just facilitation involves granting your participants’ experience and knowledge more relevance than it has in traditional teaching.
+Facilitation is more than simply allowing each person to do whatever they want.
+Educators still use specific knowledge and guide learners.
+Facilitation involves granting your participants’ experience and knowledge more relevance than it has in traditional teaching.
 In this sense, facilitation is a step toward sharing expertise and appreciation, from vertical toward horizontal knowledge acquisition.

 Situational and Shared Leadership

-The difference between facilitating empowerment and traditional education lies in the attitude toward the target group of people learning.
-A facilitative attitude actively seeks to connect experience in a seminar room with the participants' resources (life experiences, knowledge, competences, ... ) in a cooperative way.
+The difference between facilitating empowerment and traditional education lies in the attitude toward the learners.
+A facilitative attitude actively seeks to link experiences in a seminar situation in a cooperative way with the resources of the participants (life experiences, knowledge, competences, ...).

-Considering that participants or learners usually know which approaches, topics, and learning styles work well for them, facilitators' methodological skills help a group to bring their motivation and interests into play.
-Facilitators help learners to find motivation, identify goals, develop action strategies, reflect on their existing skills, and identify challenges.
+Considering that participants or learners have different learning styles, Adult Education educators' methodological skills help a group to bring their motivation and interests into play.
+Facilitation helps learners to find motivation, identify goals, develop action strategies, reflect on their existing skills and identify challenges.

 The challenge is to find the position that works best for the learning process as a whole.
 With regard to your role, you might face specific questions, such as: Do I need to explain something here or should I focus on active group work?
 What part of the explanation that I have prepared is really useful?